Scroll down to view the guide.

 The clamp adjuster is at the top end of the push rod and is locked in position by two locking nuts.

-The ‘adjuster’ is the hexagonal bar between the two nuts, by turning it with the spanner it alters the clamps alignment with the back of the machine.
+The ‘adjuster’ is the hexagonal bar between the two nuts, and by turning it with the spanner it alters the clamps alignment with the back of the machine.

 Rotate the adjuster whilst observing the clamp from the side and bring the clamp into parallel.